grammyjs/website/site/docs/guide/deployment-types.md

 They are called _long polling_ and _webhooks_.
 grammY supports both of these two ways, while long polling is the default.

-This section first describes what long polling and webhooks actually are, and in turn outlines some of the advantages and disadvantes of using one or the other deployment method.
+This section first describes what long polling and webhooks actually are and, in turn, outlines some of the advantages and disadvantages of using one or the other deployment method.
 It will also cover how to use them with grammY.

 ## Introduction

 You can think of the whole webhooks vs. long polling discussion as a question of what _deployment type_ to use.
-In other words, there are two fundamentally different ways to host your bot (run it on some server), and they differ in the way how the messages reach your bot, and can be processed by grammY.
+In other words, there are two fundamentally different ways to host your bot (run it on some server), and they differ in the way how the messages reach your bot and can be processed by grammY.

 This choice matters a lot when you need to decide where to host your bot.
 For instance, some infrastructure providers only support one of the two deployment types.